nautechsystems/nautilus_trader/nautilus_core/README.md

-# Nautilus Core (experimental)
+# Nautilus Core

-The core foundation for NautilusTrader written in Rust.
+The core foundation for Nautilus systems written in Rust.

 ## License